rickydebojeet/rickydebojeet.github.io/index.md

 ### Student Activities

-I am a member of CIT Kokrajhar's Human-Computer Interaction Group, where I aided my senior Dhanjit Sarma with a website usability assessment.
-Currently, I'm working with Dipali Basumatary, a PhD scholar, to create an augmented reality software that students may use to study the Bodo language.
+I was a member of CIT Kokrajhar's Human-Computer Interaction Group, where I aided my senior Dhanjit Sarma with a website usability assessment.
+I worked with Dipali Basumatary, a PhD scholar, to create an augmented reality software that students may use to study the Bodo language.

-I am one of the coordinator of CIT Kokrajhar's AI Club.

 ### Fun Activities